Alfredo-Marcelina/Seq_nms_YOLO/README.md

    10. Return to root directory seq_nms_YOLO `cd ..` to generate output images in video/output:

-       - If you want to run only Yolo v2 `python yolo_seqnms.py --Seq_Nms 0 --Nms 0`
+       - If you want to run YOLOv2 without any post processing python `python yolo_seqnms.py --Seq_Nms 0 --Nms 0`
-       - If you want to run Seq-NMSYOLOv2 but without the Seq_NMS post processing  `python yolo_seqnms.py --Seq_Nms 0 --Nms 1`
+       - If you want to run YOLOv2 with frame-by-frame NMS `python yolo_seqnms.py --Seq_Nms 0 --Nms 1`
-       - If you want to run Seq-NMSYOLOv2 but desactivating NMS with the intention to not detect the relevant detections then   `python yolo_seqnms.py --Seq_Nms 1 --Nms 0`
+       - If you want to run YOLOv2 with Seq_NMS `python yolo_seqnms.py --Seq_Nms 1 --Nms 0`

 IMPORTANT: This step will fail if the Tensorflow Object Detection API is not installed correctly, start again with all the steps.